ntunlp/LLMSanitize/README.md

 | guided-prompting |
 | min-prob |

-## Run Contamination Check
-(pre-requisite) If the method requires local model inference, run vllm serving in a separate bash/zsh window:
+To launch the instance, first run the following command in a terminal:
 ```bash
 sh scripts/vllm_hosting.sh
 ```
-Then:
+You are required to specify a **port number** and **model name** in this shell script.

+## Run Contamination Check

 1. `sh scripts/run_contamination.sh`